michelg10/evanai-client/docs/DEBUG_INTERFACE.md

 "List all files in the conversation_data folder" "Create a test file called hello.txt with some content"

-# Weather Tool
-"What's the weather in San Francisco?"

 # Math Tools
 "Calculate 25 * 4 + 10"